OCA/server-tools/auditlog_clickhouse_read/readme/CONFIGURE.md

 - While FDW read is enabled, the active ClickHouse configuration cannot be deactivated, deleted, or changed for connection-related fields until FDW read is disabled.
+- While FDW read is enabled, do not update all Odoo modules and do not update the `auditlog` module alone.
+Module updates may recreate or alter auditlog PostgreSQL objects and break the FDW-based read setup.
+- Before running any module update that may affect auditlog objects, first click *Disable FDW read*.
+After the update is completed, enable FDW read again if needed.